 Height: 27-32 inches

-Great danes are beautiful and majestic animals, with a gentle and loving nature.
+Great Danes are beautiful and majestic animals, with a gentle and loving nature.
 They love to play with children and participate in all family events and activities, especially in the outdoors.
-They are happy to go for a walk and don’t mind the company of other dogs, and despite their gigantic size Great Danes can even feel quite at home in a city.
+They are happy to go for a walk and don’t mind the company of other dogs.
+Despite their gigantic size, Great Danes can even feel quite at home in a city.

-In the middle ages, these dogs were used for dog fighting and for hunting big mammals.
+In the Middle Ages, these dogs earned their living in dog fighting and by hunting big mammals.

 Weight: 40-65 lbs